- $46.00 / £36.00

 - 40 halftones

-In this second of a planned five-volume series, David Roy provides a complete and annotated translation of the famous Chin P’ing Mei, an anonymous sixteenth-century Chinese novel that focuses on the domestic life of His-men Ch’ing, a corrupt, upwardly mobile merchant in a provincial town, who maintains a harem of six wives and concubines.
-This work, known primarily for its erotic realism, is also a landmark in the development of narrative art — not only from a specifically Chinese perspective but in a world-historical context.
+This is the second volume in David Roy’s celebrated translation of one of the most famous and important novels in Chinese literature.
+The Plum in the Golden Vase or, Chin P’ing Mei is an anonymous sixteenth-century work that focuses on the domestic life of Hsi-men Ch’ing, a corrupt, upwardly mobile merchant in a provincial town, who maintains a harem of six wives and concubines.
+The novel, known primarily for its erotic realism, is also a landmark in the development of the narrative art form—not only from a specifically Chinese perspective but in a world-historical context.